raphaelkaique1/study/1-fundamentos_de_computacao/1.1-hardware_e_software/conhecimentos_de_prompt_de_comando_e_terminal.md

-shutdown -c # cancel a scheduled shutdown reboot # restart exit # close the terminal
+shutdown -c # cancel a scheduled shutdown reboot # restart exit # close the terminal exit 1 # causes that, if the command exits with a status other than 0 (true), it will not be executed, nor will the following commands.

 # std
 command --help # command documentation